MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-SecretVaultDefault.md

 ## DESCRIPTION

-This cmdlet updates the vault registry to indicate the provided vault name as the default vault.
+This cmdlet updates the vault registry to set the provided vault name as the default vault.
 Only one registered vault can be the default vault.
-If this cmdlet is run without specifying the **Name** parameter, then no registered vault is the default vault.

 ## EXAMPLES